 When do I register for courses?

-Students attending an April or July orientation session register for fall courses at orientation.
-Students attending an August orientation register for fall courses in late July.
+New students for fall register for fall courses during the summer.
 Students do not come to campus for this, but rather register online from any computer with an Internet connection and web browser.
-Log on to http://MyCUInfo.colorado.edu to register.
+Log on to MyCUInfo.colorado.edu to register.

-What if I don't register for courses by August 1?
+What if I don't register for courses during my assigned enrollement appointment?

 How can I learn more about course registration?

-The Engineering Dean's Office will post relevant information about registering for fall courses by June 1.
+Registration instructions for new first-year freshman students may be found here.
 Click here for additional information/help on the actual online registration process.
 If you are having problems if registering off-site, you can call the Registrar's Office at 303-492-6970 and press 1 to speak with a registration assistant, or contact your academic advisor.

 How many credit hours should I register for?